Named a 2023 Best Summer Book, sponsored by the Financial Times.

 —Thomas Blom Hansen, Stanford University

-"A compellingly readable history of Indian politics and economics since independence.
-This is a magisterial account of how any democracy, even the world's largest, can be destroyed from within.
-Based on immense scholarship, it also uses great storytelling.
+"A compellingly readable history of Indian politics and economics since independence: Nehru's early mistakes—especially his tragic lack of attention to health, education, and jobs—multiplied into performative and destructive politics in the hands of his heirs.
+This is a profound account of how any democracy, even the world's largest, can be destroyed from within.
+Great storytelling.
 Hard to put down!"

 —Angus Deaton, Nobel Laureate in Economics